Ecological-Complexity-Lab/cancer-networks/README.md

     git clone https://github.com/Ecological-Complexity-Lab/cancer-networks.git

-## Folder organization
+## Folder and file description

-The main repository folder contains the code performing the analysis presented in the paper that are done locally (not on the HPC). \
+The main repository folder contains the code performing the analysis done locally (not on the HPC).

-Key script in the main folder: \
+Key scripts in the main folder:

-`calc_folding_efficiency_per_cancer.R`: Implementation of the realized niche analysis. \
+* `functions.R`: Functions etc in more than one script to prevent code duplication.
-`cancer_similarity.R`: Calculate Jaccard similarity between each pair of chaperones for a given cancer.  \
+* `interaction_evidance.R`: Implementation of the co-expression validation using external resources.
-`chap_expression_analysis.R`: Process and analyse chaperone expressions\
+* `chap_expression_analysis.R`: Process and analyse chaperone expressions.
-`chaps_similerity_index.R`: Calculate Jaccard similarity between each pair of cancers for a given chaperone.  \
+* `calc_folding_efficiency_per_cancer.R`: Implementation of the realized niche analysis.
-`functions.R`: Functions etc used in more then one script to prevent code duplication.\
+* `cancer_similarity.R`: Calculate Jaccard similarity between each pair of chaperones for a given cancer.
-`interaction_evidance.R`: Implementation of the co-expression affirmation using external resources. \
+* `chaps_similerity_index.R`: Calculate Jaccard similarity between each pair of cancers for a given chaperone.
-`multilayer_infomap.R`: Community detection analysis using Infomap. \
+* `multilayer_infomap.R`: Community detection analysis using Infomap.
-`shuffle_cancer_networks.R`: Implements the shuffling of cancer networks used for analysis validations.\
+* `shuffle_cancer_networks.R`: Implements the shuffling of cancer networks used for statistical tests.
-`stability_check.R`: The robustness analysis implementation (including correlations)\
+* `stability_check.R`: The robustness analysis implementation (including correlations).
-`test_expressionXfolding_correlation.R`: Checks the correlation between chaperone expression and realized niche.
+* `test_expressionXfolding_correlation.R`: Test the correlation between chaperone expression and realized niche.

-Nested folders: \
+Folders:
-`code_for_link_prediction&community_detection`: As the name suggests, contains the code for the link prediction analysis and the community detection, using SBM. \
+* `HPC`: Contains the code, the input and the output of the analysis run on the HPC.
-`data_for_lp&cd`: This folder holds the data used by the code above. \
+* `code_for_link_prediction&community_detection`: The code for the link prediction analysis and the community detection, using SBM.
-`external_data`: Data taken from other papers and STRING database for the affirmation analysis (fig. S6). \
+* `data_for_lp&cd`: The data used for link prediction and ABM community detection.
-`HPC`: This folder contains the code, the input and the output of the analysis run on the HPC.  \
+* `external_data`: Data taken from other papers and the STRING database for validating interactions (fig. S6).
-`output`: All output files from the local code is directed to this folder. \
+* `output`: All output files from the code run locally.
-`prediction_data_80_k2`: All the original output files from the link prediction results.
-The cleaned up version of this could be found as a csv file in `code_for_link_prediction&community_detection` named as `link_prediction_80_k2.csv` \
+* `prediction_data_80_k2`: The original output files from the link prediction results.
+The cleaned up versions are csv files in `code_for_link_prediction&community_detection` named as `link_prediction_80_k2.csv`
-`Source Data For Figures`: contains the zip code that holds the information detailing the what is shown in the figures of the papers. \
+* `Source Data For Figures`: contains a single zip file.
+The zipped files contain the data underlyign the figures of the papers.

 ## Reproducing the results